 "For so long?
 How did you manage in such conditions?"

-"I stopped by at the market once in awhile, plus I found the best training spot."
+"I stopped by at the market once in awhile, plus I found a good training spot."
 Ash explained with a small smirk.

-"Excuse me for so many questions but, wouldn't it be cold being so high up?"
+"Excuse me for so many questions but, wouldn't it be cold being so high up?
+Surely must have been tough training."

 "Not really it was quite warm actually for trees to grow there," Ash said with a shrug earning a shocked look from Oak.